CodeMan99/tyedev/README.md

 ### Non-Features

 This project avoids interop with docker or any editor.
+Please see the [related tools](#related-tools) list to accomplish runtime needs.

 ## Work in Progress